CheyneyComputerScience/CREMA-D/README.md

 -  "medianEmoRespNorm"  - the normalized median of all emotion levels

 ##### Video Files
-Flash Video Files used for presentation to the Raters are stored in VideoFlash/
+Flash Video Files used for presentation to the Raters are stored in the VideoFlash directory.

 ##### Audio Files

-MP3 Audio files used for presentation to the Raters are stored in AudioMP3.
+MP3 Audio files used for presentation to the Raters are stored in the AudioMP3 directory.

 ##### Processed Audio

-WAV Audio files converted from the original video into a format appropriate for computational audio processing are stored in AudioWAV.
+WAV Audio files converted from the original video into a format appropriate for computational audio processing are stored in the AudioWAV directory.